JackEasson/SLPNet_pytorch/README.md

 SLPNet: Towards End-to-End Car License Plates Detection and Recognition Using Lightweight CNN

 ## Background
 This is a model for Automatic License Plate Detection and Recognition, which is trained on CCPD.
-Hence, it only supports Chinese Blue LPs.
+Hence, it only supports for Chinese Blue LPs now.

 ## Install
 Now we just provide a demonstration for fun.
 But it's the best model we have trained and can show our SLPNet's performance.<br>